 SUN (USA)

-In the Spring of 1976 reissue specialists Charly Records picked up the rights to Sun.
-Much of the material that they released was issued on the main Charly label (q.v.), but a few singles came on their version of Sun (3).
-Charly issues shared their parent's CYS-1000 numbering and were distributed by Lugton or by Pye for the most part, with Spartan taking over from Pye towards the end of the decade.
+Another, fuller, tranche of reissues followed later in the decade.
+'BB' of the 9th of August 1975 reported that a new company called Charly Records had come to an arrangement with the Shelby Singleton Corporation to issue 'historic' material from Sun, SSS and Plantation in the UK.
+Much of that material was released on the main Charly label (q.v.), but from 1977 to 1980 a few contemporary singles came out on Charly's version of the Sun label (4).
+Charly's Sun issues shared their parent's CYS-1000 numbering and, like Charly itself, were distributed by Lugton or by Pye for the most part, with Spartan taking over from Pye towards the end of the decade.
 Neither of the British versions of Sun are commonly encountered, though the Charlys seem to be the commoner of the two.

 Copyright 2006 Robert Lyons.